-Auditions for Shrek the Musical will be Monday-Wednesday, October 5-6-7, from 4:30 to 7:30.
+Auditions for Shrek the Musical were held Monday-Wednesday, October 5-6-7, from 4:30 to 7:30.
 This will be an All-District Production.
-Any student that attends a Temple ISD school (elementary, middle or high school) or any adult that is employed by Temple ISD is eligible to audition.
+Any student that attends a Temple ISD school (elementary, middle or high school) or any adult that is employed by Temple ISD was eligible to audition.

 The Dining Room is a play by the American playwright A. R. Gurney.
 Performanes are Thursday-Saturday, November 5-7, at 8 p.m., plus a Sunday matinee on November 8 at 2 p.m.

-The play is set in the dining room of a typical well-to-do household, the place where the family assembled daily for breakfast and dinner and for any and all special occasions.
+The play is called "A Comedy of Manners" and is set in the dining room of a typical well-to-do household, the place where the family assembled daily for breakfast and dinner and for any and all special occasions.
 The action is a mosaic of interrelated scenes — some funny, some touching — which, taken together, create an in-depth portrait of a vanishing species.

 The actors change roles, personalities and ages with virtuoso skill as they portray a wide variety of characters, from little boys to stern grandfathers, and from giggling teenage girls to Irish housemaids.
 Each vignette introduces a new set of people and events.
 Dovetailing swiftly and smoothly, the varied scenes coalesce, ultimately, into a theatrical experience of exceptional range, compassionate humor and abundant humanity.